Are you a Quiet Speculation member?

 I've got a Legacy 5k and 10k to win this weekend so I thought I'd share where my head is currently at.
 Legacy has been fairly open since the last round of bannings.
 The two biggest winners seem to be Tundra decks and Artifact decks.

 I expect Painter and 8cast to be among the most popular decks this weekend.
 Especially in paper as 8cast is one of the cheapest competitive decks in the format.
 I would highly recommend showing up with artifact hate in your sideboard this weekend.
-Cards like Angel of Serenity, Aether Meltdown, Collector Ouphe, and Seeds of Innocence, all do wonders here but even cards such as Wear // Tear or Force of Vigor that aren’t exactly hammers can still be part of the plan.
+Cards like Serenity, Meltdown, Collector Ouphe, and Seeds of Innocence, all do wonders here but even cards such as Wear // Tear or Force of Vigor that aren’t exactly hammers can still be part of the plan.

 As I mentioned, the Tundra decks are also looking really nice to me.
 Marcus Ewaldh aka iwouldliketorespond on Magic the Gathering: Online has been consistently putting up results with his UW Saga Deck, and Cephalid Breakfast also remains a strong choice.